Parent Resources | 2026-2027 Homeschool Compliance & Funding Guide | Captain Homeschool

 Dual Enrollment: Nevada System of Higher Education dual enrollment

-🎯 Nevada Choice Scholarship Program
+🎯 Nevada Opportunity Scholarship

 Apply / Learn More →